On the Support of a hypoelliptic diffusion on the Heisenberg group

-Note that the Heisenberg group as a sub-Riemannian manifold comes with a natural left-invariant distance.

-\begin{definition} For any $g_{1}, g_{2} \in \Hei$ the Carnot-Carath\'{e}odory distance is defined as
+\begin{definition} For any $x, y \in \Hei$ the Carnot-Carath\'{e}odory distance is defined as

 \end{definition} Another consequence of H\"{o}rmander's condition for left-invariant vector fields $X$, $Y$ and $Z$ is that we can apply the Chow–Rashevskii theorem.
 As a result, given two points in $\Hei$ there exists a horizontal curve connecting them, and therefore the Carnot-Carath\'{e}odory distance is finite on $\Hei$.
-The Carnot-Carath\'{e}odory distance defined in Definition \ref{Dfn.2.2} is an example of a control distance related to the left-invariant vector fields $X$, $Y$ and $Z$.
-We refer for more details to \cite[Definition 5.2.2]{BonfiglioliLanconelliUguzzoniBook}.
+The Carnot-Carath\'{e}odory distance in Definition \ref{Dfn.2.2} is the control distance associated to the vector fields $X,Y$, and $Z$ on $\Hei$ \cite[Definition 5.2.2]{BonfiglioliLanconelliUguzzoniBook}.
 The control norm $d_{c} : \Hei \rightarrow \R$ is then defined as $d_{c} (x) = d_{cc} (x,e)$.
 Note that